About Us#

 History of the Programme#

-The CfRR initiative arose due to a lack of centralised provision for programming training.
-This gap was recognised through a clear demand for such training.
-The programme was able to get off the ground through support from an RSE fellowship awarded to Dr Hannon, the support of an RSE (Research Software Engineering) team, and the university’s recent membership into the UK reproducibility network.
+The CfRR initiative was established to address the demand for programming training, given a centralised provision was unavailable.
+The programme was able to begin offering training thanks to support from an RSE fellowship awarded to Dr Hannon, the support of a Research Software Engineering (RSE) team, and the University’s recent membership of the UK Reproducibility Network.

 Why We Started CfRR#